moq-wg/moq-transport/draft-lcurley-warp.md

 A proxy MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.
 This is NOT RECOMMENDED unless the proxy knows additional information about the media.
 For example, a proxy could use the PTS as the delivery order to enable head-of-line blocking for content that should not be skipped, like an advertisement.

-## Properties
-Each segment has properties to go along with its contents.
-These are written on the wire and SHOULD be parsed by any Warp intermediaries.

-* `id`.
-An optional, numeric identifier for the segment.
-This value is only used for association and identification; a receiver MUST NOT assume it is monotically increasing.
-If non-zero, this value MUST be unique.
-The default value is 0.

-* `order`.
-An optional, numeric value indicating the delivery order ({{delivery-order}}).
-A sender SHOULD transmit segments with smallest value first, as bandwidth permits.
-If two segments use the same value, they SHOULD be round-robined.
-Note that segments can still arrive out of the intended order due to packet loss.
-The default value is 0.

-* `depends`.
-An optional list of dependencies segments by ID.
-The decoder SHOULD process the specified dependencies first.
-The decoder MAY support stream processing via the decode timestamp (DTS), such that it does not need to fully receive the dependency segments first.
-The segment SHOULD have a larger `order` than its dependencies, if present.
-The default value is 0, which means no dependency.

-* `track`.
-A numeric identifier of the track.
-This MAY be different than the track ID within the container.

 ## Decoder
 The decoder will receive multiple segments in parallel.